lijunjie2232/fastapi_study_note/README.md

 ### Redis Client

-this part handles the redis connection and the verification code storage.
+This part handles the redis connection and the verification code storage.

 ```python
 import redis